Who We Are

 What You Should Write About

 One of our most basic beliefs, as written by Dr. Charlotte Kasl, is: “Patriarchy, hierarchy, and capitalism create, encourage, maintain, and perpetuate addiction and dependency” and that “addiction and dependency are societal problems rooted in the sexism, racism, and poverty that result from hierarchy and patriarchy.”
-Which means: there are very few things, according to our belief system, that fall outside of addiction and recovery.
+This means: There are very few things, according to our belief system, that fall outside of addiction and recovery.
 Especially identity politics and all the -isms.
-However: your article needs to be tied back to addiction, sobriety, or recovery for it to be published here.
+However, your article needs to be tied back to addiction, sobriety, or recovery for it to be published here.

-We primarily publish personal essays, service-based articles (advice/action-oriented how-tos or listicles), and op-eds and we’re always seeking subject-matter experts to share their insights and help answer reader questions.
+We primarily publish service-based articles (advice and action-oriented how-tos, lifestyle pieces, or listicles), personal essays, and op-eds; we’re always seeking subject-matter experts to share their insights and help answer reader questions.